Contact Us Today (610) 374-5841

 WHAT IS THE COST OF AN ESTATE PLAN?

 The Law Offices of Scott G. Hoh provides 2 Wills, 2 Powers of Attorney, 2 Living Wills (Advanced Care Directive), plus our 3-ringed binder which organizes important financial, real estate, insurance, funeral planning, and personal wish with clear instructions to your family.
-The cost is only $400 for a couple or $300 for an individual.
+The cost is only $1,000 couple and an individual.
 A more complex estate plan and trust documents are not included in this fee.

 DOES RESOLUTION LAW PROVIDE HOME OR HOSPITAL VISITS?